robert-nganga/ChargeLink/README.md

   - **Place Search**: Easily search for any place using Google Places SDK and explore available charging stations in that area.
   - **Dark and Light Modes**: Choose between dark and light themes to suit your preferences and environment.

+## Tech stacks and libraries
+  - **Jetpack Compose**: Modern Android UI toolkit for building beautiful and reactive user interfaces.
+  - **Preference DataStore**: Efficiently store user preferences, such as the app theme, using DataStore.
+  - **Retrofit**: Perform direction requests via the Google Directions API for route planning.
+  - **Glide**: Load and display images, including charging station photos, with ease.
+  - **Firebase Storage**: Store images, while Firebase Firestore manages the charging station data.
+  - **Google Maps Compose SDK**: Integrate Google Maps to visualize charging station locations and plan routes.
+  - **Dagger Hilt**: Utilize Dagger for dependency injection and streamlined development.
+  - **LiveData and Flows**: Observe data changes with LiveData and utilize Flows for reactive programming.
+  - **Repository Pattern**: Organize data access and abstract data sources with the repository pattern.
+  - **MVVM Architecture**: Architect the app using the Model-View-ViewModel (MVVM) pattern for separation of concerns.

 ## Screenshots

 ### Authentication screens
 ![](screenshots/combine_images.jpg)